programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 Now that we know how to add a new column of values for our scale, let's look at one example of how to implement this.

 #### Create a Logarithm Scale-Value

+**THIS SECTION ISN'T RENDERING THE LATEX USED IN MARKDOWN CORRECTLY**

 Logarithm scales are very useful when the data has a wide distribution.

  The [definition of a logarithm](http://www.mclph.umn.edu/mathrefresh/logs3.html) is